had2020/TerimalRtdm/README.md

 - Simple app loop with App, and ideomatic methods
 - No heavy dependencies, just ANSI escapes

-## ⭐️ Show support by leaving a star.
-Check out Github for up to date docs
+## ⭐️ Support futher development, with a star!

 [![GitHub](https://img.shields.io/badge/github-had2020%2FTerimalRtdm-blue?logo=github)](https://github.com/had2020/TerimalRtdm)

-## 👉 Major Usage in another projects!
+## Other Applications in projects!
-Note these projects are outdated but still demonstrate capabilities of the crate.
+Note these projects are outdated, but still demonstrate capabilities of the crate.
-Both projects were built with verison 0.0.3, which was less Ideomatic, and missing a lot of higher level features.
+Both projects were built with verison 0.0.3, which is less ideomatic, and missing a lot of higher level features.

 - For a Nano like text editer
 https://github.com/had2020/Runo

 - For a terimal based web browser. https://github.com/had2020/RusosBr

+## License

+This project is licensed under the MIT License.

+Copyright © Hadrian Lazic

+See the [LICENSE](./LICENSE) file for details.